davefowler/thingsilearned/content/2010/01/11/when-can-i-stop-saving-for-retirement/index.markdown

 _If your parents had gone cheap with your baby clothes, crib and stroller and instead put 10k a year away from the day you were born, you'd be set for retiring at 65 on just your 2nd birthday!_

     AGE    STOP AT
     0       $28,691.65  $28,691.65/year
     1       $30,986.98  $14,897.59/year
     2       $33,465.94  $10,308.63/year

+### Update Jan 1, 2014:
+Some friends of mine have started a company that [manages your retirement plan][futureadvisor].
+They're brillint guys who have created a fantastic interface and intelligent algorithms.
+If you're interested in optimizing your retirement check out [FutureAdvisor][futureadvisor].

+[futureadvisor]: http://futureadvisor.com "Optimize for Retirement"